arekavandi/Datasets_SOD/README.md

 # Citations
-If you found this page helpful, please cite the following survey papers:
+If you found this page helpful, please cite the following survey paper:

 ```
 @article{rekavandi2023transformers,